Ambulance workers stage latest strike as Hunt urged to fund ‘fair’ pay deal

 Ambulance workers will stage a fresh strike on Monday in the escalating dispute over pay and staffing.

-But Unison warned Mr Hunt that if he continues to resist appeals to release extra cash and kickstart talks with unions to end the strikes, the NHS dispute could run for many months
+But Unison warned Mr Hunt that if he continues to resist appeals to release extra cash and fails to kickstart talks with unions then the NHS dispute could run for many months.

-Thousands of members of Unison, Unite and the GMB will walk out across England and Wales on Monday.

 From 7am, paramedics, emergency care assistants, ambulance technicians, other 999 crew members and control room staff across five services in England – London, Yorkshire, the North West, North East and South West – will join picket lines.